Jaguars beat Dolphins in London thriller

 And they twice had to come from behind, levelling it up at 20-20 with a 54-yard field goal with 3:45 on the clock.

-A crowd of 60,784 at the Tottenham Hotspur Stadium looked set to be treated to overtime, with the Jaguars in fourth and eight with five seconds left.
+A crowd of 60,784 at Tottenham Hotspur Stadium looked set to be treated to overtime, with the Jaguars in fourth and eight with five seconds left.

-But they ran the play, made first down, called a time-out with one second left and Matthew Wright kicked another field goal - this time from 53 yards - to clinch a vital victory.
+But they ran the play, made first down, called a timeout with one second left and Matthew Wright kicked another field goal - this time from 53 yards - to clinch a vital victory.

+With Jacksonville's previous win having come in 2020's season opener, it halted a 20-game losing streak, which was the second-longest in the Super Bowl era.

+It also gave under-pressure coach Urban Meyer his first NFL win after Jaguars owner Shahid Khan said he had to "regain our trust and respect" after "inexcusable" conduct in videos that went viral earlier this month.

 More to follow.